 The one above is recent, so I’m still tracking it daily to see whether it maintains steady growth.
 The one below is an older article that has great Visibility (it doesn’t rank on the 1st position, but it fluctuates between 2nd and 3rd, which I’m completely happy with).
 And I could probably already switch it to a biweekly or even monthly update frequency.

 So one of the things that you can do to manage your resources better is to establish or determine the priority of your projects and pages, and set updates in AWR accordingly: daily or weekly for those you need to constantly monitor, and weekly, biweekly, monthly, or on demand for projects that are already stable.

-At this point it’s also worth mentioning, for those who’ve never used the feature before, that there are two types of on demand update requests:
+At this point it’s also worth mentioning, for those who’ve never used the feature before, that there are three types of on demand update requests:

-- Slow on demand (Which arrive in maximum 7 days – weekly updates are delivered each Wednesday.
-Obviously, you can’t ask for a slow on demand if your project is already running on weekly updates.)
+- 1 Week On demand (Which arrive in maximum 7 days – weekly updates are delivered each Wednesday.)

 Daily is Temporary